 - Absolutely.
 During the Spring season, on the Fridays before regattas, we have pasta dinners at various parents’ houses.
 We strive to have monthly fundraising dinners at local eateries.
 We have an end-of-season cookout.
 And our team captains often organize team building events such as hikes and group yoga and stretching sessions.

 - What do I need to do to get started with the team?

 - If you are interested in joining WJ Crew, please start by getting in touch with a coach.
 Before you start with the team, you will need to:

 - fill out the medical form

 - do a swim test

 All forms are due before you can participate fully.
-Rowers who join in the fall participate in a Learn to Row week where they learn the basics before signing up for the full season.
+Rowers who join in the fall participate in a Learn to Row program where they learn the basics before signing up for the full season.
 For those who join during the winter or spring, contact the coaches about doing a “trial week” before you have to commit fully to the season.